xantek/magento2-ups-declared-value/README.md

-# magento2-ups-declared-value
+# Xantek_UpsDecalredValue - xantek/magento2-ups-declared-value

-Magento2 module that addess the option of decalring package value for UPS shipping method
+Magento2 module that adds the option of decalring package value for UPS shipping method